DevExpress/devextreme-demos/README.md

 ## Prepare Demos for Development

 The following script prepares demos in all technologies for development.
-If you run it, you can skip step 1 in the other instructions and start straight from step 2.
+If you run it, you can skip step 1 in the other instructions and start at step 2.

 ```
 npm run prepare-all